 Embedding videos within a site creates lively and informative pages that are attractive to visitors.
 Similar to serving images, serving videos raise concerns about the impact on users due to greater bandwidth requirements as well as the less accessible nature of the medium.

-Choosing a Video Codec and Format
+Video Codec and Format

 Unless videos are preloaded or set to automatically play, their impact on page speed should be minimal.
-However, attention should be paid to video file sizes to guarantee that the greatest numbers of users can stream them.
+However, attention should be paid to video file sizes to guarantee that the greatest number of users can stream them.